+The MiG-29K is based on the 'basic' MiG-29K airframe, but is lighter in answer to the Indian Navy's requirements for the smallest possible dimensions to maximize use of space on the aircraft carrier Vikramaditya (formerly Admiral Gorshkov).
 The aircraft is based on the original MiG-29K airframe, but without the high-cost welded aluminum lithium fuel tanks and forward fuselage.
 The MiG-29K's fuel tanks are situated in the dorsal spine fairing and wing leading-edge root extensions.
 This reportedly gives the aircraft a 50% increase over the land-based MiG-29.

 Flight range can also be increased by in-flight refueling capability.
 With a 25-year design life, the MiG-29K features a larger wing area, incorporating a longer chord double-slotted flap and drooped elevons over the 'basic' MiG-29K.